 - BTER (x2)

 That’s pretty long already, and it spans all the way from Bitcoin’s 2011 inception until now.
 Interestingly enough, however, it’s not even all-inclusive and is still growing.
-As you can see, your fate really is out of your hands when you choose to store your funds on a centralised exchange; consider decentralised options.
+As you can see, your fate really is out of your hands when you choose to store your funds on a centralised exchange.
+If you’re thinking about or already using centralised exchanges, you really need to consider whether your chosen exchange is trustworthy enough to handle and defend your assets.
+If you’d rather have more security, you may wish to consider decentralised options.